man-group/arctic/docs/README.md

 >>> lib = conn['library_name']
 ```

-Wtih this handle to the library, we can begin to store and retrieve data from Arctic.
+With this handle to the library, we can begin to store and retrieve data from Arctic.

-(note, most of the storage engines support the same basic methods (read, write, etc), but each have their own set of unique methods as well)
+(note, most of the storage engines support the same basic methods (`read`, `write`, etc), but each have their own set of unique methods as well)

 `write` in its most basic form takes an Arctic `symbol` and the data.
 The `symbol` is a user defined key that is used to store/retrieve the data.
 The `data` in most cases is a Pandas DataFrame, though some storage engines support other types (all support dataframes, and some support dicts and pickleable objects).